trevorkirpaul/Bartr/README.md

 > I want to work on the app recognizing a logged in user next.
 I also need to figure out how I'll orginize created items.
 I'm considering adding a new property to specifiy which user created each item.
 Then if that user account matches the user logged in I'll permit update/delete functions.
 I still need to figure out how users will upload images which might be the hardest task yet.
 As far as time is concerned, I'm pretty happy with my progress!
 After I implement image uploading I only have to set up the filter functions for the super search component.
 I don't expect that to be a challenge at all so I'll save it for last.

+### November 25th, 2017

+> I spent way too much time today trying to figure out why the NavBar component's `active-class` wouldn't update.
+Fortunately I narrowed it to down and found a solution.
+I had redux connections on the same level so the component which had the NavBar in it was being passed through connect.
+I don't know exactly what the issue is but broke away the  account actions from the nav into a new component and connected that instead.
+It solved the issue perfectly but more importantly I realized I need to focus more on how and why I create components.
+Realizing these issues is really helping me internalize component structure as in if they should dictate style or execute actions.
+I read an article on this topic but this ordeal has really jumpstarted my thought process on understanding it better.
+So now the client side log in system is good enough...for now..

+>I also implemented a filter for items.
+I only filter by text for now but the framework is in place.
+I still need to work on image uploads for items and for account avatars.
+I've been doing research on the side and it's making a lot more sense now.
+At the same time I want to rework the backend for the API.
+Backend is my weakest understanding but this project alone has greatly increased my knowlegde about it.
+Overall I'm very satisfied with what I'm learning, my progress and the app so far.

 ### Concerns
 1. ~~My project structure is going to be pretty terrible.
 I feel boxed in from using create-react-app but I still have a components folder.
 This leads to another big issue...~~
 2. I'm using CSS.
 I really want to use SASS and later on down the road I'll probably have to sort it out.
 Right now I'm not doing much styling so it's not a big issue.